-This blog is the work of Melissa Cameron.
-She is jewellery artist and lapsed interior architect who moonlights as a photographer, mostly out of necessity.*
+This blog documents the art practice of Melissa Cameron.
+She is jeweller / artist / designer and lapsed interior architect, who moonlights as a photographer (and occasionally writes in the 3rd person…)*

-In all her website endeavours (including the Heat Exchange Blog) she is radically outperformed by the ubiquitous TurboNerd, who codes with unparallelled verve and speed, and who kindly makes the architecture more or less operable by Melissa to ensure her frequent updates.
+In website endeavours Melissa is assisted by the wonderful TurboNerd, who codes with unparalleled verve and speed, and who kindly makes the architecture more or less operable by Melissa.

 Favorite tool: a tie between AutoCad LT 2013 and the 100mm Vallorbe saw frame combined with 6/0 Glardon Vallorbe blades.
 Or camera, or PUK welder, or Optimum drill press…